liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 1. Go to the [Migration center](https://go.microsoft.com/fwlink/?linkid=2185075) in the SharePoint admin center, and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
 2. Select **Download agent setup file**.
-3. Run the *clientsetup.exe* file on the computer or VM you want to install the agent on.
+3. Run the *clientsetup.exe* file on the computer or virtual machine you want to install the agent on.
 Follow the instructions to complete the agent installation.

 **Issue:** The migration agent doesn't install successfully, or the clientsetup.exe can't be opened.